Cart 0

 New to Calisthenics

 For most runners, being lighter weight and an endurance athlete, calisthenics come easy.
-In fact, most runners can crush calisthenics within 6-8 weeks of a training cycle like veteran cals / cardio guys.
-However, the bigger guy may have issues with high rep sets.
-Sure the first few sets of a pullup or pushup is a strength exercise that are easy to the power athlete, but the 100th rep in a workout is a challenge and long progression just as running may also be to the bigger / stronger athlete.
-For people who struggle with calisthenics, do what you can from the programs, replace with easier versions like assisted pullups / pulldowns, knee pushups, assisted dips, or crunches when situps fail you until you build up the ability to handle more volume.
+In fact, most runners can master calisthenics within 6-8 weeks of a training cycle, similar to veteran calisthenics and cardio enthusiasts.
+However, the larger individual may struggle with high-rep sets.
+Sure, the first few sets of a pullup or pushup are a strength exercise that are easy for the power athlete, but the 100th rep in a workout is a challenge and long progression, just as running may also be to the bigger / stronger athlete.
+For people who struggle with calisthenics, modify the programs by replacing challenging exercises with easier versions, such as assisted pull-ups/pulldowns, knee push-ups, assisted dips, or crunches when sit-ups become too difficult, until you build up the ability to handle more volume.
 See some of my favorite workouts to add volume.
 Many of my programs have such workouts programmed into them.

 New to Lifting

-Many endurance athletes, or non-athletes too, do not lift and have never lifted with any frequency or consistency to get stronger.
-Having a foundation of strength is critical to enduring the load bearing events of tactical training.
-From boats, logs, LONG rucks, people carry, and other heavy equipment carries over long distances, the addition of strength is going to be needed for overall durability so you do not break under the strain.
+Many endurance athletes, as well as non-athletes, do not lift weights and have never lifted with any frequency or consistency to build strength.
+Having a foundation of strength is crucial for withstanding the load-bearing events of tactical training.
+From boats, logs, LONG rucks, people carry, and other heavy equipment carried over long distances, the addition of strength is going to be needed for overall durability so you do not break under the strain.
 That is why we lift prior to being a tactical professional but all of that depends on the journey you are taking as to how much and how long you need to lift.
 See a few of my assessment tools to help you understand where you need to be in your lifts prior to joining (as my recommendation).
-If you are a lifter, you will likely laugh at these standards, but if you are new to lifting like many swimmers or runners you will be challenged in the weight room - while you laugh at the lifters trying to run and swim.
+If you are a lifter, you will likely laugh at these standards, but if you are new to lifting, like many swimmers or runners, you will be challenged in the weight room, while you laugh at the lifters trying to run and swim.

 Turning Weakness into Strength